 • Discriminating tenants based on protected characteristics such as race, religion, disability, gender, or family status

-First, the landlord needs to let the tenant know that they’re being evicted.
-They can do this by one of three types of eviction notices: 3-day notice, 7-day notice with an opportunity to correct, or an unconditional 7-day notice.
+Let's say a tenant fails to pay rent or withholds rent even after several reminders.
+In order to reclaim the rental unit, you'll need to let the tenant know that they're being evicted.
+You can do this by one of three types of eviction notices: three day notice, seven day with an opportunity to correct, or an unconditional seven day notice.

-The most common notice landlords give tenants before eviction is the three-day eviction notice, typically used when a tenant falls behind on paying rent.
+The most common notice landlords give tenants before eviction is the three-day notice, typically used when a tenant fails to pay rent.
 This notice gives the tenant three days to pay the overdue rent in full.
-Otherwise, the eviction process can start.
+Otherwise, the landlord can take eviction action.

-If the tenant causes significant property damage or repeats the same violation more than once in 12 months, the landlord can terminate the lease with a 7-day notice.
-The tenant then has seven days to vacate the property without further options to stay.
+If the tenant causes significant property damage or repeats the same violation more than once in 12 months, the landlord can terminate the lease with a no-cure notice of seven days.
+The tenant then has seven days to vacate the property without further warning.
+This is typically used for extreme violations, not failure to pay rent.

-After the landlord has given notice, the next step is to file an eviction lawsuit in the county court associated with the area of the rental property.
+After the landlord has given notice to the tenant, the next step is to file an eviction lawsuit in the county court associated with the area of the rental property.
 The landlord must file a summons and complaint, which outlines the reasons for eviction.

-The complaint should provide the information needed to order an eviction, including:
+The complaint should provide the information needed to file an eviction, including:

 • Information about the landlord and tenant